PurpleI2P/i2pd/docs/configuration.md

 * --bob.port=           - Port of BOB command channel.
 Usually 2827.
 BOB is off if not specified
 * --bob.enabled=        - If BOB is enabled. false by default

-* --i2cp.address=        - The address to listen on
+* --i2cp.address=        - The address to listen on or an abstract address for Android LocalSocket
 * --i2cp.port=           - Port of I2CP server.
 Usually 7654.
-IPCP is off if not specified
+Ignored for Andorid
 * --i2cp.enabled=        - If I2CP is enabled. false by default.
-Other services don't requeire I2CP
+Other services don't require I2CP

 * --i2pcontrol.address= - The address to listen on (I2P control service)
 * --i2pcontrol.port=    - Port of I2P control service.
 Usually 7650.
 I2PControl is off if not specified